alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-for-Greek-Traditional-Music/README.md

-# Pose-Aware Multimodal Automatic Tagging on Greek Traditional Music
+# Pose-Aware Multimodal Automatic Tagging

 This repository contains the code developed for the thesis project **“Pose-Aware Multimodal Automatic Tagging”**.